syncweek-react-aad/react-aad/README.md

 ### Higher-Order Component

-Sometimes it's easier to utilize a Higher-Order Component (HOC) to lock down you app with authentiction.
+Sometimes it's easier to utilize a Higher-Order Component (HOC) to lock down an app with authentiction.
 This can be accomplished with the `withAuthentication` component.

 ```Typescript
 // ...